Augusta Wilson: Early years

 Her father suffered bankruptcy and lost the family's Sherwood Hall property in the 1840s.
-He moved his family of ten from Georgia to Alabama, and Augusta was scarcely ten when they moved to San Antonio, Texas, in 1845.
-When the Mexican–American War had ended, and everything was in a disorganized condition, there were no schools of any prominence.
-Had her mother not been cultivated and literary, Evans could never have obtained the education which prepared her for the work she later accomplished.
-During the Mexican war, San Antonio was the rendezvous for the United States troops sent to assist General Zachary Taylor, and the brilliant uniforms of the soldiery, the martial music, and the exciting events that accompany war, combined with the picturesque, enchanting scenery around San Antonio, furnished an excellent theme for Evans' first novel.
-In 1850, at the age of fifteen, she wrote Inez: A Tale of the Alamo, a sentimental, moralistic, anti-Catholic love story.
+He moved his family of ten from Georgia to Alabama, and Augusta was ten when they moved to San Antonio, Texas, in 1845.
+After the Mexican–American War ended, Evans was educated by her mother.
+During the Mexican war, San Antonio was the rendezvous for the United States troops sent to assist General Zachary Taylor, and Evans memories of her childhood in San Antonio during the war inspired her first novel.

+In 1850, at the age of fifteen, she wrote Inez: A Tale of the Alamo, a sentimental, moralistic, and anti-Catholic love story.
 It told the story of one orphan's spiritual journey from religious skepticism to devout faith.
 She presented the manuscript to her father as a Christmas gift in 1854.
 It was published anonymously in 1855.

-However, life in a frontier border town like San Antonio proved dangerous, especially with the Mexican–American War.
 By 1849, Evans' parents moved the family to Mobile, Alabama.
 She wrote her next novel, Beulah, at age 18; it was published in 1859.
 Beulah began the theme of female education in her novels.
-It sold over 22,000 copies during its first year of publication.
-It established her as Alabama's first professional author.
+It sold over 22,000 copies during its first year of publication and established her as Alabama's first professional author.
 Her family used the proceeds from her literary success to purchase Georgia Cottage on Springhill Avenue.